FrontFin/mesh-android-sdk/FORDEVS.md

 ### Maven

 Project configured with [maven](http://simpligility.github.io/android-maven-plugin/) plugin for library deployment.
-Recommended steps:

-- Perform code analysis process and commit your changes.
-- Run `bundleReleaseAar` to build release arr.
-- Run `publishReleasePublicationToMavenLocal` to generate maven local repository.

-Find the library in local maven repository : `user/username/.m2/repository`.
-Now you can connect library to any project on your working machine via `mavenLocal`.
+Run `catalog:deploy` to publish library to Sonatype Repository and Maven Central then.

 ### Documentation